saitaiky/notebook/docs/docs/container-orchestration/kubernetes/healthchecks/healthchecks.md

     - the container is *not* killed
     - if the pod is a member of a service, it is temporarily removed then re-added as soon as the readiness probe passes again

-:::cautionWhen to use a readiness probe
+:::warning When to use a readiness probe

 - To indicate failure due to an external cause => it won't work before the external cause is fixed anyways
     - database is down or unreachable